-- a) In the opinion of the directors, the consolidated financial statements of the Group for the financial year ended 31 December 2022: - comply with International Financial Reporting Standards and give a true and fair view of the financial position of the Group as at 31 December 2022 and of the performance and cash flows of the Group for the year ended 31 December 2022; and - ii. have been prepared in accordance with the Companies Act, 2015; - b) The directors have received an independence declaration by the auditors as required by Section 395 of the Companies Act, 2015; and - c) At the date of this declaration, in the opinion of the directors, there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.
+- a) In the opinion of the directors, the consolidated financial statements of the Group for the financial year ended 31 December 2023: - i. comply with International Financial Reporting Standards and give a true and fair view of the financial position of the Group as at 31 December 2023 and of the performance and cash flows of the Group for the year ended 31 December 2023 with the exception that the Group continues to apply previous insurance accounting standard IFRS 4 Insurance Contracts, and is yet to adopt new accounting standards IFRS 17 Insurance Contracts; and - ii. have been prepared in accordance with the Companies Act, 2015 with the exception that the Group continues to apply previous insurance accounting standard IFRS 4 Insurance Contracts, and is yet to adopt new accounting standards IFRS 17 Insurance Contracts for the reasons outlined in the Directors' Report.
+Reserve Bank of Fiji (RBF) has announced that licensed insurers in Fiji will only be required to implement IFRS 17 and reflect these in their prudential reporting from financial period beginning 1 January 2026; - b) The directors have received an independence declaration by the auditors as required by Section 395 of the Companies Act, 2015; and - c) At the date of this declaration, in the opinion of the directors, there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.